Sensory Processing Disorder in Children At School

 Sensory processing disorder in children is becoming more recognized among health professionals and educators.
 These children are often misunderstood and may be incorrectly labeled as ADD, learning disabled, slow, clumsy or naughty.

-Sensory Modulation Disorder At School
+Sensory Modulation Disorder In The Classroom

 1) A Sensory Defensive Child